Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Elasticity, Resilience, and Antifragility

 \section{Elasticity, Resilience, and Antifragility}

 A third field worth of discussion in the framework of this paper is resilience and its related methods.

 As discussed in~\cite{DF14d}, resilience may be defined as ``a system's ability to either absorb or tolerate change without losing one's peculiar traits or expected behaviors''.
-As observed in the cited reference, this definition consists of two parts corresponding to the following two features: \begin{itemize} \item Evolvability: the ability to ``alter [one’s] structure or function so as to adapt to changing circumstances''~\cite{Jen:2003}. \item Identity persistence: an evolving system's ability to retain one's features and characteristics in spite of exogenous and endogenous changes. \end{itemize} The above two conditions closely correspond to the Aristotelian concept of entelechy.
+As observed in the cited reference, this definition consists of two parts corresponding to the following two features: \textbf{Evolvability}, i.e., the ability to ``alter [one’s] structure or function so as to adapt to changing circumstances''~\cite{Jen:2003}. \textbf{Identity persistence}: an evolving system's ability to retain one's features and characteristics in spite of exogenous and endogenous changes.
+The above two conditions closely correspond to the Aristotelian concept of entelechy.
 An entelechy is in fact a subject that ``brings about their own changes from one state to another'' and, at the same time, one that ``exercises activity in order to guarantee one's identity'' or ``to comply to one's \emph{definition}''~\cite{DeAnimaLawsonTancred}.
 The above two constituent aspects are elegantly rendered by Sachs' translation of entelechy as ``being-at-work while staying-the-same''~\cite{Sachs}.
-This highlights the two constituent properties of a resilient system or being: \begin{itemize} \item being able to persist one's uniqueness---one's identity---throughout time; \item and being able to manifest/construct and persist oneself in the physical world. \end{itemize}
+This highlights the two constituent properties of a resilient system or being: (1) being able to persist one's uniqueness---one's identity---throughout time; (2) being able to manifest/construct and persist oneself in the physical world.
 We end up with another dualism, strictly related to the System of Leibniz discussed in Sect.~\ref{s:Leibniz}.